dfst/deepforge/docs/fundamentals/interface.rst

     :align: center
     :width: 75%

 This view shows the resources available for use in pipelines.
 Different types of resources are made available through DeepForge extensions and enable the introduction of new concepts into the project.
 One such example is `deepforge-keras <https://github.com/deepforge-dev/deepforge-keras>`_ which enables users to make neural networks architectures with a custom visual editor.
-The created architectures can then be referenced and used by operations for tasks such as training.From this view, resources can be created, deleted, and renamed.
-Resources are arranged by the deepforge system and cannot by manually reordered.
+The created architectures can then be referenced and used by operations for tasks such as training.
+From this view, resources can be created, deleted, and renamed.

 .. figure:: neural_network.png
     :align: center